Fight the New Drug officially turned 10 years old this year!

 But we ultimately couldn’t achieve any of these milestones without you.

-So as we celebrate this month, and throughout the rest of this year, we dedicate our fight to you, our supporters.
+So as we celebrate this decade and look forward to what’s in the next 10 years, we dedicate our fight to you, our supporters.
 None of these numbers and milestones would happen without you.
 Thank you for staying with us and choosing real love alongside us.
 Thank you for fighting for love, and thank you for sharing our resources so this community can grow, and continue to change our world.

 To say we look forward to seeing what we can do together for years to come is an understatement—we know we’re just getting started, and we can’t wait to see where this movement will go in the next 10 years.